Capernaum, its synagogues and other sites of Christian interest

 The entrance to the Greek Orthodox site in Kfar Nahum is close to the entrance to the Kfar Nahum National Park.
 Enter into Waze “Church of the Holy Apostles” and click on “Greek Orthodox Monastery Israel.”

-This is the traditional site of the feeding of the 5,000 and the miracle of the multiplication of the loaves and fishes.
-The Church of the Multiplication marks this spot and was recently constructed over the ruins of a 5th century chapel destroyed by the Persians in 614 CE.
+Tabgha.
+This site on the lake is the traditional site of Jesus feeding the 5,000 people and the miracle of the multiplication of the loaves and fishes.
+The Church of the Multiplication marks the spot and was recently constructed over the ruins of a 5th century chapel destroyed by the Persians in 614 CE.
 The Chapel of the Primacy commemorates the resurrection of Jesus.
 The name Tabgha is an Arabic mispronunciation of a Greek word for seven springs (Heptapagon), which is where Jesus fed the masses.
 Directions: Enter “Tabgha” enter Waze.
+By the side of Tabgha is an area by the lake that many people use as a free beach.

 Mount of Beatitudes (see the page The Mount of Beatitudes)